 These small “puddles” caused bettas to evolve to survive this short dry season where they resulted in living in poor conditions.
 These puddles would not be large enough to support many bettas who had very limited territory per fish, leaving them to fight for space, succumb to injuries or stress, or even jump into nearby puddles where they could try to live instead.

-Many bettas would likely die during this time, and the low oxygen in the water meant that the betta had to rely on its labyrinth organ to breathe properly.
+Many bettas would likely die during this time, and the low oxygen in the water meant that the betta had to rely on their labyrinth organ to breathe properly.
 These small puddles were uncomfortable for the betta to live in, but some bettas had to endure these conditions unless they died first from starvation or toxin build-up from their waste.

 5. Bettas Cannot Live with Other Fish